-Headteacher/Chair of Governors may undertake initial inquiries to gather key information.
+Executive Headteacher/Headteacher(MF)/Head of School(H&E)/Chair of Governors may undertake initial inquiries to gather key information.
 They will assess whether the allegation meets the LADO threshold, if it does they will make a referral to LADO giving consideration to our staff code of conduct, managing allegations policy and 5.1.5 HSCP procedures.
 If necessary, they will compete a LADO referral within one working day.

-If the allegation does not meet the harm threshold for LADO, our Headteacher/Chair of Governors will follow the school's Low Level Concerns policy.
+If the allegation does not meet the harm threshold for LADO, our Executive Headteacher/Headteacher(MF)/Head of School(H&E) Chair of Governors will follow the school's Low Level Concerns policy.